tbartlett17/NATRSS/Milestone5/ClassProjectRetrospective.md

 >> ![Fun Photo](funPhoto.png "NATR Rocks")

 2. What did you learn from the Sprint?
->Make users stories and tasks more distince and descriptive.
+>Make users stories and tasks more descriptive and concise.
 >Breaking down our user stories when needed and constructing epics and tasks more desriptively.
 >Everyone check eachothers work before implementation to keep everyone on the same track
 >Pacing ourselves a little better to avoid burn out or last minute cramming.